The Unholy (2021 film): Plot

-Gerry befriends Natalie Gates, the town's physician, and reveals that he was found fabricating stories which is why he now reports hoax stories, hoping this event will relaunch his career.
-The pair eventually comes across the information Hagan discovered, revealing Elnor sold her soul to Satan in order to gain power.
+Gerry befriends local physician Natalie Gates.
+The two of them come across the information Hagan discovered, revealing that Elnor sold her soul to Satan to gain power.
 Satan would allow her and her descendants (one of whom being Alice) to perform "miracles" prompting people to pledge themselves to her, and in turn, Satan.
 Elnor tries to kill Gerry, but Delgarde drives her away with prayer and a crucifix.
-Gerry and Delgarde are shocked to learn that Gyles was aware of the history in Banfield involving Elnor, but thought that it was not connected to the miracles that were recently occurring.
-He warns Gerry that any attempt to share his views on the situation will fall on deaf ears due to Gerry’s tarnished reputation.
+Gerry and Delgarde learn that Gyles was aware of Elnor's story but thought that it was not connected to the recent miracles.
+He warns Gerry that any attempt to share his views on the situation will fall on deaf ears due to Gerry's tarnished reputation.

 Alice, who they believe is unaware of Mary's true nature, wishes to hold a church service by the tree and broadcast it to the masses.
 Delgarde warns that those pledging themselves to Elnor would make her stronger and condemn their soul to Hell.
 Gerry, Natalie and Delgarde try to perform a ritual in the church to stop this, but Elnor appears and crushes Delgarde with a burning cross.

 Once the service begins, Alice urges everyone to pledge themselves to Mary three times.
-Gerry manages to stop the crowd from fully pledging by claiming that the miracles were just more of his hoaxes, that they were all a result of the placebo effect.
+Gerry stops the crowd from fully pledging by claiming that the miracles were just more of his hoaxes, that they were all a result of the placebo effect.
 Natalie communicates with Alice using sign language, urging her to stop the service.
 Mary speaks to Alice, entreating her to continue it or never speak again.
 Realizing Mary's true nature, Alice confirms that the miracles were not of God.
-The tree suddenly bursts into flames, causing all the attendants to flee in panic as an angry Mary emerges from it.
+The tree bursts into flames, causing all the attendants to flee in panic as an angry Mary emerges from it.
 She incinerates Gyles before attempting to kill Gerry, but Alice sacrifices herself to save his life.
 This causes Mary to disappear, as Alice was her link to the living world.
-Struck by her sacrifice, Gerry begs God to save Alice's life.
-She comes back to life, but is once again deaf.
-All the people whom Alice cured soon return to their prior state and the film concludes with a warning from Biblical verse Matthew 7:15.
+Struck by Alice's sacrifice, Gerry begs God to save her life.
+She comes back to life but is once again deaf and mute.
+All the people whom Alice cured return to their prior state.